 Taking a walking tour.

 A lot of major cities around the world have free walking tours.
 The guides always encourage the attendees to talk to each other.
 I always come away having made new friends to meet up with over the next few days.
 If there are not any free walking tours in the area then most paid tour will have the same effect.
 Anywhere where a big group of people gather and speak to each other will give you opportunity for making friends whilst travelling.

 There are all sorts of events all around the world from Couchsurfing meetups, attending festivals, open mic nights to language exchanges.
-I have made lifelong friends through Couchsurfing.
+I have been making friends whilst travelling through Couchsurfing.

 If you are going to be in a city for a while and have a particular hobby that you enjoy why don’t you advertise for a buddy to do this with?
 One of my friends made a great friend through Gumtree when he answered an ad from a girl looking for a badminton partner.
 Look for notice boards for that city on the web and post on those.
 Advertise in a coffee shop that travellers tend to go to.

 I have not done this personally but I met a girl who was travelling and making friends by using Tinder.
 “Tinder!”
 I hear you say. . . as in the dating app.
 Yes!
 She wrote on it that she was looking for friendships only, someone to spend time with on her travels and see the local sites and started swiping right!
 She reaffirmed when talking to the guy that she was looking for people to hang out with for friendships only and ended up meeting so many great people.
 As it works by location she got to meet local and other travellers.
 She swears by this app.